foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

 == Upgrade Notice ==

+= 2.1.16 =
+* Feature - Added support for audio!
+Just put your MP3, OGG, or WAV into your shortcode.
+* Feature - Added a function to report video not playing to Foliovision.
+Thank you for letting us know what videos don't play for you in our player.
+* Fixes for RTMP parsing - please check your RTMP videos after upgrade.
+* Upgrade to latest Flowplayer version - 5.4.3

+= 2.1.16 =
+* Feature - Added support for audio!
+Just put your MP3, OGG, or WAV into your shortcode.
+* Feature - Added a function to report video not playing to Foliovision.
+Thank you for letting us know what videos don't play for you in our player.
+* Styling - added some spacing below the video player
+* Various bug fixes, check changelog

+= 2.1.13 =
+* Admin front-end video checker is not much smaller and can be disabled in options
+* Support for subtitles added

+= 2.1.11 =
+* Upgrade to latest Flowplayer version - 5.4.2
+* Fixes for RTMP parsing - please check your RTMP videos after upgrade.

+= 2.1.10 =
+* Upgrade to latest Flowplayer version - 5.4.2
+* Fixes for RTMP parsing - please check your RTMP videos after upgrade.

+= 2.1.9 =
+* Fixes for RTMP parsing - please check your RTMP videos after upgrade.

 = 2.1.5 =
 * Default player font face set to Tahoma, Geneva, sans-serif.
 Change 'Player font face' setting to 'inherit from template' if you have your own CSS.